Welcome to How to Find Happiness, Week 10: How to Take Generosity and Gratitude to the Next Level.

 But before we get started on these new areas, let’s review where we have been together so far.

-How to Find Happiness in 10 Weeks or Less Overview and Recap
+How to Find Happiness Overview and Recap

 - In Week 2, you received How to Find Happiness Week 2: Exploding Your Personal Energy Beyond Your Dreams.
 Together, we explored areas of personal energy and learned how to replenish and maintain energy stores essential to happiness and the journey before us.
 The exercises helped us get clear on the types of energy we each need to build, ways to address our own specific deficiencies, and tactics to ensure we continue to feel more energized over the coming weeks and beyond.